memfault/interrupt/_posts/2024-01-10-practical_zephyr_basics.md

 ## Creating an empty application skeleton

 Now that we have a working installation, we can start with the important parts of this article series.
-Before creating our first files, review Zephyr's supported application _types_.
+Before creating our first files, let's review Zephyr's supported application _types_.

 ### Zephyr application types